Skip to Content

 • You might be able to work a barter where you garden the land for free in exchange for shared produce.
 (IMPORTANT: be sure to create a contract so that everyone is clear and there’s less likelihood of misunderstanding).

 • Look for an existing farm/farmer who is aging out where the McCullars help Ellard plant his onions and other produce.
-They buy it from him at wholesale, they and 88-year-old Ellard, get all they can eat, they the McCullars sell it at retail at the local farmer’s markets and also roadside from their yard.
+They buy it from him at wholesale, they and 88-year-old Ellard get all they can eat, and the McCullars sell it at retail at the local farmer’s markets and also roadside from their yard.

 Another good thing about creative homesteading on someone else’s land is that it can help you decide if the homesteading dream is for you.
 If you decide it isn’t, you haven’t committed your life savings or credit into a loan on something that you don’t want to do anymore.

-We love this quote by Paulo Coelho, author of The Alchemist: “When you want something, all the universe conspires in helping you to achieve it.”
+We love this quote by Paulo Coelho, author of The Alchemist: “When you want something, all the universe conspires to help you achieve it.”